Last updated on April 20th, 2022 at 12:31 am

 But it’s really the science that makes this show shine, and this quiz more difficult.

 The impact of the CSI shows was especially apparent in the development of the “CSI Syndrome”.
-This syndrome presents itself in jurors who have unrealistic expectations and notions about forensics, fueled by the myths of the show.
+A syndrome that presents itself in jurors and everyday citizens who have developed unrealistic expectations and notions about forensics, fueled by the myths of the show.

 Jurors also became more trusting in forensics in general as as evidence.
 Even when the validity of the science was called into question or debunked.